pydata/xarray/doc/getting-started-guide/faq.rst

     conda install -c conda-forge zarr

-However, there may be situations where you need to specify the engine manually using the `engine` keyword argument.
+There may be situations where you need to specify the engine manually using the `engine` keyword argument.
 For example, if you have a Zarr dataset stored in a file with a different extension (e.g., ".npy"), you will need to specify the engine as "zarr" explicitly when opening the dataset.

 Some packages may have additional functionality beyond what is shown here.
 You can refer to the documentation for each package for more information.